 So.
 Do you call them Buckeyes?
 Or Peanut Butter Balls?

-When Renee said she wanted to do recipe post for buckeyes I had to figure out what she meant!
+When Renee said she wanted to do a recipe post for buckeyes I had to figure out what she meant!
 And peanut butter balls were always a favorite of mine as well.
 Except I’m pretty certain my mom added wax to her chocolate.
 Ewww!
-I’m definitely making these to bring to a Christmas Eve party. (as an added bonus, they are gluten free.)
+I’m definitely making these to bring to a Christmas Eve party. (as an added bonus, they are gluten-free.)